 We will ensure a written report is made as soon after the disclosure as possible recording the facts as presented by the child.
 These may be used as part of a statutory assessment if the case is escalated.
-We will ensure the Designated Safeguarding Lead (or deputy) will be informed as soon as possible, if they were not involved in the initial report.
-All information will be recorded on CPOMS.
-We will ensure that details of decisions made and reasons for decisions are recorded as well as any outcomes.
+We will ensure the Designated Safeguarding Lead or Deputy will be informed as soon as possible, if they were not involved in the initial report.
+We will ensure that details of decisions made and reasons for decisions are recorded as well as any outcomes on CPOMS.

-We will ensure that any 'safety plans' are recorded on CPOMS and kept under review.
+We will ensure that any 'safety plans' are recorded (paper or electronic) and kept under review.
+Safety plans should be attached to the CPOMS concern.